social-link-analytics-group-bsc/gender_bioinfo/README.md

 is used to find out the gender of authors.
 Information on how [NamSor](https://www.namsor.com/) works can be at its website.

-Through this process we found that 266 (0.6%) articles are not in PubMed, so the information about their authors cannot not be obtained.
-Also, of 12 articles that have a PubMed identifier, 10 of them are proceedings of conferences, 1 a PDF with the names of the editorial board of the journal, and for 1 the list of authors are provided via the PubMed API.
+Through this process we found that 266 articles (0.6%) are not in PubMed, so the information about their authors could not be obtained from this source.
+For different reasons, we could not get information of 12 articles that have PubMed identifier.
+Ten of them are proceedings of conferences, 1 is a PDF with the names of the editorial board of the journal, and 1 does not have author list.

+We could not get information of 2626 authors (0.18%).
+In some case, Scopus does not provide the last name specifying the situation with an empty string or with the text *[No author name available]*.
+In some other cases, there were inconsistencies between the list of authors provided by Scopus and the list of authors obtained from PubMed.
+This is the case of articles in which organizations appear as part of the author list.
+Here, PubMed mentions the organization name while Scopus present the name of the organization's members that participated in the article.
+We also found PubMed registries with the first and last name inverted.
+These registries could not be automatically matched.

+In total, the gender of 27708 authors (19%) could be detected by not either of the two gender identification services.
+In 10% of the cases, the gender could not be identified because we could not get the author names from PubMed.
+For the rest, we saw that the identification services has problems with asian names.

 ## Gender Bias Analysis